- Career Exploration

 - Writing (under the Sweetland Center for Writing)

-Students pursuing academic minors must fulfill all requirements of both their Communication Studies major and those in their minor area.
+Students pursuing academic minors must fulfill all requirements of both their Communication and Media major and those in their minor area.
 The College of Literature, Science, and the Arts allows students to double count only one course from an academic minor to be used toward the major requirements.